ArturoAmaya/LibraryReservations/README.md

 ### v1.1.0
 Attempt using puppeteer.
 As of now it can reserve one room for one hour 2 weeks from today.
 The room and hour must be passed in manually meaning it is not yet ready.

+### v1.1.1
+Currently reserves times in 2096a.
+Good enough for private use.

 ## Planned:

 ### v1.2.0